 by Richa from My Tickle Feet

-Lower Slaughter is one of the best villages in the Cotswolds region in the UK.
+Lower Slaughter is one of the best villages in the Cotswolds region in the UK, not far off from Stratford upon Avon.
 We drove to Cotswold from London on a weekend road trip covering a few other of the prettiest Cotswold villages.
 Driving is probably the best way to reach these villages including Upper & Lower Slaughter.

 Given how naturally beautiful Lower Slaughter is, it turned out to be my favorite village in the region.
 In my opinion, the best part of this village was the beautiful trail that runs between the Upper Slaughter and the Lower Slaughter villages.
 I highly recommend you to walk through this path which passes through a river, meadow, farms, eventually ending in either of the Slaughter towns.